CFCIfe/BlackJack-Dapp/workshop.md

 });
 ```

-##### **Things to note**
+#### **Things to note**

-1. The cost of wager and deadline is represented as UInt ([unsigned integer](https://docs.reach.sh/rsh/compute/#rsh_UInt))
+> 1. The cost of wager and deadline is represented as UInt ([unsigned integer](https://docs.reach.sh/rsh/compute/#rsh_UInt))
-2. Alice also has a `revealCards` function to reveal their card at the end of the game.
+> 2. Alice also has a `revealCards` function to reveal their card at the end of the game.
 It returns a string of 8 [Bytes](https://docs.reach.sh/rsh/compute/#rsh_Bytes)
-3. Both players share 4 more functions that perform the following respectively:
+> 3. Both players share 4 more functions that perform the following respectively:
-   - inform the contract of the sum of their random cards and the first card
+>  - Inform the contract of the sum of their random cards and the first card
-   - Get informed of timeout
+>  - Get informed of timeout
-   - Get informed of the winner by accepting the sum value of their cards
+>  - Get informed of the winner by accepting the sum value of their cards
-   - Display the content of their hidden cards.
+>  - Display the content of their hidden cards.

----

 ## **Communication Construction**